Skip to content

 2.6 TD’s Compliance With Customer Instructions.
 TD shall only Process Customer Personal Data in accordance with Customer’s instructions.
 If TD believes or becomes aware that any of Customer’s instructions conflict with any Applicable Privacy Law, TD shall timely inform Customer.
 TD may Process Customer Personal Data other than on the instructions of Customer if it is required under applicable law to which TD is subject.
 In this situation, TD shall inform Customer of such requirement before TD Processes the Customer Personal Data unless prohibited from doing so by applicable law.

 2.7 TD Responsibilities.
-TD will: (a) ensure that its personnel engaged in the Processing of Customer Personal Data have committed themselves to confidentiality obligations; (b) implement appropriate technical and organizational measures to safeguard Customer Personal Data taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons; © upon reasonable request by Customer, make available all information in TD’s possession necessary to demonstrate TD’s compliance with its obligations under Applicable Privacy Law; and (d) taking into account the nature of the Processing and information available to TD, by appropriate technical and organizational measures, insofar as reasonably practicable, assist Customer in meeting its obligations as a Controller under Applicable Privacy Law, provided that Customer will be responsible for costs associated with its compliance.
+TD will: (a) ensure that its personnel engaged in the Processing of Customer Personal Data have committed themselves to confidentiality obligations; (b) implement appropriate technical and organizational measures to safeguard Customer Personal Data taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons; (c) upon reasonable request by Customer, make available all information in TD’s possession necessary to demonstrate TD’s compliance with its obligations under Applicable Privacy Law; and (d) taking into account the nature of the Processing and information available to TD, by appropriate technical and organizational measures, insofar as reasonably practicable, assist Customer in meeting its obligations as a Controller under Applicable Privacy Law, provided that Customer will be responsible for costs associated with its compliance.

 2.8 Customer Personal Data Provided to TD.
 Customer shall have sole responsibility for the accuracy, quality, and legality of Customer Personal Data and the means by which Customer obtained the Personal Data.